ste-matt/secureX-CV-tile-V1/README.md

 The associated serverless code is here: https://github.com/ste-matt/secureX-cyber-vision-tiles-demo-V1

-The tile needs IP or domain of Cyber Vision System and the API token to connect to the middleware
+The tile needs IP or domain of Cyber Vision System ,the Cyber Vision  API token and a URL to connect to the middleware serverless code.

 ##THIS IS DEMO CODE - NO WARRANTY OR SUPPORT IS IMPLIED BY ITS PRESENCE ON GITHUB